Clinical Practice (BSc)

 The BSc (Hons) / Graduate Diploma in Clinical Practice offered by Cardiff University is flexible, student centred and open to all health professionals.

 The BSc (Hons) / Graduate Diploma in Clinical Practice offered by Cardiff University allows students to access a range of degree level modules in healthcare.
-Students will be able to exit with a Higher Education Diploma in Clinical Practice, or a BSc (Hons)/Graduate Diploma in Clinical Practice, depending upon the number of credits accumulated.
+Students will be able to exit with a BSc (Hons)/Graduate Diploma in Clinical Practice.

 The programme is flexible, student-centred and open to all health professionals.
 It supports the philosophy of lifelong learning and has been developed in collaboration with health board practitioners to ensure that it meets clinical needs.